 If your question relates to general academic planning (ie. does not require a verification of meeting NCAA academic eligibility requirements), you should contact your college or major advisor through the UCSD Virual Advising Center (VAC).
 The VAC is accessible through your TritonLink account under your Toolbox section.

-Enrollment - 12 units
+Full-Time Enrollment - 12 units

 Cumulative GPA: 2.00